Bioanalysis in compliance with GCP/GCLP

 Phase I SAD/MAD dose escalation trials

 In a Phase I Single Ascending Dose/Multiple Ascending dose clinical trial (SAD/MAD) the challenge is to have a bioanalytical method that functions well with a short time-to-result.
-The available time between the last sample being drawn in a cohort and the reporting of QC checked results in time for the next safety meeting assessment can be as short as 2-3 days.
+The available time between the last sample being drawn in a cohort, and the reporting of QC checked results in time for the next safety meeting assessment, can be as short as 2-3 days.
+Lablytica is well equipped for these situations though our utilization of automation coupled with a large number of analytical instruments.

-In a Bioequivalence (BE) clinical trial the number of samples can be significantly higher than in other trials.
+In a Bioequivalence (BE) clinical trial, the number of samples can be significantly higher than in other trials.
 The study samples are usually delivered in one shipment.
-The bioanalytical method in this case needs to support automation and a high sample throughput in order to have results available as quickly as possible.
-Since regulatory authorities to a large extent rely on the bioanalytical data for a decision, a thorough method validation and study sample analysis documentation is essential from the very beginning.
+The bioanalytical method, in this case, needs to support automation and a high sample throughput to provide accurate results as quickly as possible.
+Since regulatory authorities rely on bioanalytical data for a decision, thorough method validation and study sample analysis documentation is essential from the very beginning.
+Lablytica’s paper-free documentation system allows for quick and safe filing of all data related to a study phase.

-Once projects have reached Phase II/III there well established bioanalytical methods are usually available.
+Once projects have reached Phase II/III, well-established bioanalytical methods are usually available.
 The unique challenge lies in coordinating the sample sending and reception from multiple sites in multiple countries.
 Sites do not always have experience in shipping PK samples and care must be given to the sample reception and organization part of the analytical workflow.
+Lablytica, which is located only a 20-minute drive from the Stockholm Arlanda Airport, is highly experienced and willing to assist clinics with this process.